At some point, we all wonder what life would be like with different guitar pickups.

-And the mere thought of tearing out the guts of your beautiful electric guitar can be sickening…
+And the mere thought of tearing out the guts of your electric guitar can be sickening…even to advanced players.

-- Which generates a magnetic field around the strings…
+- Generates a magnetic field around the strings

-- Which then generates a voltage is when the strings vibrate…
+- Then generates a voltage when the strings vibrate

-- And eventually leaves your amp as sound.
+- And finally leaves your amp as sound.

 Guitar pickups come in two basic designs: